Tell Me It's Taboo

 Murderer Myra Hindley dies on 15th November, aged 60.

-The oil tanker Prestige sinks off the coast of Spain, polluting the coastline between La Coruna and Finisterre.
+The oil tanker Prestige splits in two and sinks off the coast of Spain on 19th November, polluting the coastline between La Coruna and Finisterre.

-Two missiles fired at an Israeli passenger aircraft as it took off from Mombasa's Moi International Airport narrowly miss their target.
+On 28th November two missiles are fired at an Israeli passenger aircraft as it is taking off from Mombasa's Moi International Airport, each narrowly missing their target.
 Minutes later 15 people are killed when suicide bombers attack the Israeli-owned Hotel Paradise from which the airline passengers had recently departed.

 |

-At a summit in Copenhagen EU leaders agree to admit another 10 countries to the European Union.
+On Friday, 13th December, at a summit in Copenhagen, EU leaders agree to admit another 10 countries to the European Union - Estonia, Latvia, and Lithuania; Poland, Hungary and the Czech Republic; Slovakia, Slovenia, Malta, and Cyprus.
 Turkey is told it will have to wait for a review in December 2004.

 Joe Strummer of The Clash dies on 22nd December, aged 50.

-Presidential and Parliamentary elections in Kenya bring to an end 24 years of rule by President Daniel Arap Moi and the Kanu party.
-Mwai Kibaki takes over as President as the National Rainbow Coalition sweeps into power with an overwhelming share of the popular vote.
+Presidential and Parliamentary elections held in Kenya on 27th December bring to an end to 24 years of rule by President Daniel Arap Moi and the Kanu party.
+Mwai Kibaki takes over as President as the National Rainbow Coalition (NARC) sweeps into power with an overwhelming share of the popular vote.

 The fashion and celebrity photographer Herb Ritts dies in Los Angeles on 26th December, aged 50.